Emergency Dentist in Markham: Quick Dental Care When You Need It

 Losing a Filling

-If your filling falls out you can place a piece of sugar free gum in the cavity temporarily.
+If your filling falls out, you can temporarily place a piece of sugar-free gum in the cavity.
 Gum that contains sugar can cause more pain.
-Make sure to get to the dentist as soon as you can so he can repair the tooth.
+Make sure to get to the dentist as soon as possible so that they can repair the tooth.

 Broken Braces

 If your braces break and a wire is sticking out, do not cut it off.
 If the wire is poking you in the cheek, gum, or tongue, try to push it into another position using an eraser.
-If it cannot be repositioned, cover it with orthodontic wax, a piece of gauze or a cotton ball until you can get in to the orthodontist office.
+If it cannot be repositioned, cover it with orthodontic wax, a piece of gauze, or a cotton ball until you can get to the orthodontist’s office.

 Displaced Tooth

 If your tooth becomes dislodged or extruded, see your dentist as soon as you can.
-A cold compress can be applied to the outside of the mouth to relieve pain until you can get to the dentist office Markham.
+A cold compress can be applied to the outside of the mouth to relieve pain until you can get to the dentist office.
 You can also take an over-the-counter pain reliever if needed.
+Immediate care from an emergency dentist in Markham can make a difference in saving the tooth.

 Badly Bitten Lip or Tongue

-If your lip or tongue becomes badly bitten and bleeding is present, use a clean cloth and apply pressure onto the bleeding area.
-If swollen, an ice pack will help bring the swelling down.
-Go to the Emergency Department at a Hospital if the bleeding does not stop.
+If your lip or tongue becomes badly bitten and bleeding is present, use a clean cloth and apply pressure to the bleeding area.
+If swollen, an ice pack can help reduce the swelling.
+Go to the Emergency Department at a hospital if the bleeding does not stop.

 If something gets stuck between the teeth, gently use dental floss and carefully remove the object.
-Avoid using any sharp or pointy tools to remove the object; as this could potentially lead cuts on your gum.
+Avoid using any sharp or pointy tools to remove the object, as this could potentially lead to cuts on your gums.
 Contact your dentist if you are unable to remove the object.